AYPatrL04/MIT-6.824-2021/Note.md

 ## Level of operations to replicate (RSM)

 - Application-level operations
   - Such as GFS file append or write.
-If using RSM on aplication-level operations, the semantics of these operations should also be known by RSM, and it should know how to deal with these operations. <ins>if applying a RSM approach on the kind of application-level, <strong>the Application Itself</strong> should be modified to perform or play part of the RSM approach</ins>
+If using RSM on application-level operations, the semantics of these operations should also be known by RSM, and it should know how to deal with these operations. <ins>if applying a RSM approach on the kind of application-level, <strong>the Application Itself</strong> should be modified to perform or play part of the RSM approach</ins>
 - Machine-level operations
   - The state here refers to the state of registers or memories, and the operations are traditional computer instructions.
 In this level, the RSM only focus on the most basic machine instructions rather than applications or operation systems.
-  - A traditional way of applying machine-level operations is to buy those machines or processors that support replicate/backup itselves, but it is usually expansive.
+  - A traditional way of applying machine-level operations is to buy those machines or processors that support replicate / backup themselves, but it is usually expansive.
   - Instead of hardware replication, Virtual Machine can be used here.

 ## VM-FT: Exploit virtualization